 With over 30 million tourists visiting each year, there is no shortage of hotel rooms in San Diego.

-Shop around and hunt for the best prices, but if you’re in a hurry, here are just some of the top rated hotels by visitors in San Diego are:
+Always shop around and dig for the best prices, but if you’re in a hurry, here are just some of the top rated hotels by previous guests to San Diego are:

 We suggest you consider either Gaslamp, La Jolla or Downtown San Diego as the best place to search for hotels.
 Families might also want to consider Coronado and resorts around SeaWorld.